SpartzInc/automation_object/docs/README.md

 AutomationObject README
 ----

 The documentation has been broken up into a few different parts.
-I start off with a small example so that you may have an understanding of what this gem does.
+I'll start off with a small example so that you may have an understanding of what this gem does.
 Then there is the blue prints documentation which describes all of the ways you can set up the YAML configuration files.
 The framework documentation shows how you would create and use the dynamic DSL framework.
 Finally there are a bunch of examples at the bottom to show how to implement a variety of features offered